Sree-sravya/Salesforce-project/README.md

-This repository features a demo of a Salesforce CRM project developed as part of a hands-on learning internship experience.
-The project demonstrates how Salesforce can be used to create a low-code, customizable platform to manage customer interactions, inventory, and order processing efficiently.
+This repository features a demonstration of a Salesforce CRM project developed as part of a hands-on learning internship.
+The project shows how Salesforce can be used to build a low-code, customizable platform for managing customer interactions, product inventory, and order processing efficiently.

 About the Project
-This project is designed to reflect a real-world business scenario, where products are tracked in inventory, customers place orders, and the system handles everything from stock deduction to sending automated notifications.
-It brings together the core capabilities of Salesforce, including:
+This project is designed to reflect a practical business scenario, where products are tracked in inventory, customers place orders, and the system handles tasks such as stock deduction and automated notifications.
+It combines both Salesforce’s declarative tools and programmatic features to deliver a complete CRM solution.

-Customer and Order Management:
+Customer and Order Management
 Add and manage customer records

-Place orders linked to specific customers and products View and update order details including status, price, and quantity
+Place orders linked to specific customers and products

+View and update order details including status, price, and quantity

-Inventory Management:
+Inventory Management
 Add and update product inventory

 Automatically track stock levels

-Block orders when an item is out of stock
+Prevent orders when an item is out of stock

-Automation Using Flows:
+Automation Using Flows
-Flows are used to automate tasks like:
+Flows are used to automate routine processes:

-Deducting stock when an order is placed
+Deduct stock when an order is placed

-Sending alert emails for low inventory
+Send alert emails when inventory levels are low

-Notifying customers as part of a loyalty program
+Notify customers as part of a loyalty program

 Custom Logic with Apex
-Apex triggers ensure that only valid orders are placed Custom code updates inventory and order records in the background
+Apex triggers ensure only valid orders are processed

-This repository contains:
+Custom code handles inventory updates and order logic behind the scenes

+Repository Contents
-The full Salesforce source code including Apex classes, triggers, flows, and object definitions A folder of screenshots to visually explain how the system works
+Salesforce source code including Apex classes, triggers, flows, and object definitions

+A folder of screenshots that walk through the key features and functionality

-A video walkthrough demonstrating the project in action Click the link below to watch the project walkthrough: https://drive.google.com/file/d/1-zAD36qmaqNAqF9pD7ztnf7y2lywXUCG/view?usp=sharing
+A video demonstration of the project in action https://drive.google.com/file/d/1-zAD36qmaqNAqF9pD7ztnf7y2lywXUCG/view?usp=sharing